Azure/ResourceModules/modules/service-bus/namespace/network-rule-set/README.md

 | [`trustedServiceAccessEnabled`](#parameter-trustedserviceaccessenabled) | bool | Value that indicates whether Trusted Service Access is enabled or not.
 Default is "true".
 It will not be set if publicNetworkAccess is "Disabled". |
 | [`virtualNetworkRules`](#parameter-virtualnetworkrules) | array | List virtual network rules.
 It will not be set if publicNetworkAccess is "Disabled".
 Otherwise, when used, defaultAction will be set to "Deny". |

+### Parameter: `namespaceName`

+The name of the parent Service Bus Namespace for the Service Bus Network Rule Set.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `defaultAction`

 Default Action for Network Rule Set.
 Default is "Allow".
 It will not be set if publicNetworkAccess is "Disabled".
 Otherwise, it will be set to "Deny" if ipRules or virtualNetworkRules are being used.

 - Required: No
 - Type: string
 - Default: `'Allow'`